 Like most consumer businesses, our business is affected by general economic, political and public safety conditions that impact consumer confidence and spending.
-The impact of the terrorist attacks of September 11, 2001 and the government's response to them including the commencement of the Persian Gulf war, have had short-term and also have had, and may continue to have, long-term adverse effects on our revenues, results of operations, financial condition and prospects.
-The industy revenues reported in year 2002 were down approximately 25% percent from those reported in year 2001.
-We believe that this trend will reverse itself in the year 2003 and report an up turn in the industry.
+The impact of the terrorist attacks of September 11, 2001 and the government's response to them, including the commencement of the Persian Gulf war, have had short-term and also have had, and may continue to have, long-term adverse effects on our revenues, results of operations, financial condition, and prospects.